Helperbird/website/src/pages/help/features/how-to-highlight-words-and-paragraphs-on-any-website.md

 ---
 new: false
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Highlight any Text on Websites
+title: How to Highlight Text on Any Website
 description:
-  Learn how to highlight text on web pages using Helperbird's highlighter tool for easier studying and reference.
+  Learn how to highlight text on any website using Helperbird.
+Mark important information with different colors to help with studying and reference.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,